The Ambassadors of Death: Production

 Director Michael Ferguson suggested amendments to the opening titles sequence for this story.
 The opening titles start with the normal music and graphics, yet immediately fade after the Doctor Who title caption.
 There is a short "teaser" for episode one, and episodes 2–7 feature a reprise of the previous episode's cliffhanger.
 This is followed by the cliffhanger "sting" effect, accompanied by a zoom-in on the words "The Ambassadors", concluding with "of Death", and a "zap" effect.
 Ferguson also recommended the sting be used to lead into the closing credits, which was retained for future stories.
 Along with a closing effect, the sting was added to the theme music's recording by Brian Hodgson of the BBC Radiophonic Workshop.

 Location filming took place during January and February 1970 at Blue Circle Cement in Kent, Marlow Lock in Buckinghamshire, Southall Gas Works in Middlesex, and various sites in Aldershot, Hampshire.
 Studio recording then took place during February and March 1970.

+The astronauts’ spacesuits were created by costume designer Christine Rawlins, based on the suits used in real-life NASA space missions.
+The helmets were reused from the 1968 film Moon Zero Two.
+As the story was supposed to take place in the late 1970s, the spacesuits were designed as a futuristic version.
+The costumes were later reused in Colony in Space (1971) and Planet of the Daleks (1973), was well as on other BBC shows such as Monty Python’s Flying Circus.
 The alien underneath the spacesuit was achieved by layering the actor's face with blue make-up, tissue and latex rubber.
 Because it was uncomfortable for the actors, the make-up was applied shortly before they had to go on set.
-As the story was supposed to take place in the late 1970s, the spacesuit was designed as a futuristic version.

 Roy Scammell performed as a stunt double for Caroline John when she is pursued in Bessie and captured on the weir.
 Her husband, Geoffrey Beevers, briefly appears as a UNIT radio operator, credited as "Private Johnson".